 The 60 artists showcased in the exhibition bring a variety of practices and approaches to their work.
-They range from professional photographic artists and photojournalists to lesser known and emerging photographers; they include Robert Adams, Federica Armstrong, Robert Del Tredici, Joshua Dudley Greer, Terry Evans, Lucas Foglia, Sharon Gilbert, Ashley Gilbertson, Peter Goin, David T. Hanson, Zig Jackson, Stacy Kranitz, Dorothy Marder, Susan Meiselas, Richard Misrach, Barbara Norfleet, Mark Power, Sheila Pree Bright, Jeff Rich, Sim Chi Yin, Sharon Stewart, Robert Toedter, Phil Underdown, and Will Wilson.
+They range from professional photographic artists and photojournalists to lesser known and emerging photographers; they include Robert Adams, Federica Armstrong, Sheila Pree Bright, Robert Del Tredici, Terry Evans, Lucas Foglia, Sharon Gilbert, Ashley Gilbertson, Peter Goin, Joshua Dudley Greer, David T. Hanson, Zig Jackson, Stacy Kranitz, Dorothy Marder, Susan Meiselas, Richard Misrach, Barbara Norfleet, Mark Power, Jeff Rich, Sim Chi Yin, Sharon Stewart, Robert Toedter, Phil Underdown, and Will Wilson.

 The majority of works on display are drawn from the Harvard Art Museums collections, including many recent acquisitions.
 Additional works are on loan from other Harvard repositories, North American public institutions, and private collections.

-An illustrated catalogue, representing a range of voices at the intersection of aesthetics, environmentalism, militarism, photography, and politics, accompanies the exhibition.
-Besides critical essays and nearly a hundred plates, and poems by Ed Roberson, the catalogue includes interviews with ten of the artists featured in the exhibition.
+An illustrated catalogue, presenting a lively range of voices at the intersection of art, environmentalism, militarism, photography, and politics, accompanies the exhibition.
+Besides critical essays, nearly a hundred plates, and poems by Ed Roberson, the catalogue includes interviews with nine of the artists featured in the exhibition.
 The publication won Photography Catalogue of the Year at the 2022 Paris Photo–Aperture PhotoBook Awards.